-A review of the NHESP Massachusetts Natural Heritage Atlas (August 2017 edition) and Massachusetts GIS data layers (2020) indicate that no estimated habitats of rare wildlife, certified or potential vernal pools or State BioMap Core or Critical Habitats, including known roost or maternity nest trees, occur on or immediately adjacent to the project site (See Figure 3 - NHESP Habitat Map).
-In addition, according to NHESP Fact Sheets, no northern long-eared bat hibernacula occur within the Town of Hull.
+A review of the NHESP Massachusetts Natural Heritage Atlas (August 2017 edition) and Massachusetts GIS data layers (2020) indicate that no estimated habitats of rare wildlife, certified or potential vernal pools or State BioMap Core or Critical Habitats occur on or immediately adjacent to the project site (See Figure 3 - NHESP Habitat Map).
+In addition, according to NHESP Fact Sheets for the northern long-eared bat (Myotis septentrionalis) (NLEB), a species listed statewide by the Massachusetts Division of Fisheries & Wildlife (DF&W) as an endangered, no NLEB known roost or maternity nest trees or hibernacula occur within the Town of Hull.
 The proposed work associated with the project within the WPA jurisdiction adjacent to the Straits Pond occurs predominately within/adjacent to paved roadways of Atlantic Avenue.
 Although clearing of road-side, landscaped trees is proposed for the project, any cutting/removal will occur within prescribed work windows and no "incidental takes" or significant adverse impacts to the bats or their habitat are anticipated.

-2.3.2.3 Water Quality/Impaired Water Resources/Contaminants
+Water Quality/Impaired Water Resources/Contaminants

 The Weir River is classified under the DEP Massachusetts Year 2016 Integrated List of Waters as a Massachusetts Category 5 impaired surface water (MA74-11) that requires the DEP to develop a Total Maximum Daily Load (TMDL) for "fecal coliform" and "PCB in fish tissue".
 Category 5 water bodies are defined as "water bodies not expected to meet surface water quality standards after implementation of technology-based controls".
 A TMDL for the Weir River has not yet been established for the identified impairments.
 Straits Pond is not classified as an impaired waterbody by the DEP, but due to tidal interchange with the Weir River estuary at the tide gate under Nantasket Avenue/Route 228, it may have elevated levels of fecal coliform.
-However, road reconstruction and related improvements associated with Atlantic Avenue are not anticipated to increase levels of the identified impairments, and the renovations to the existing stormwater system are anticipated to improve the water quality of stormwater discharges into Straits Pond.
-In addition, minimal impacts are proposed to vegetated wetland/salt marsh communities that may help to naturally filter fecal coliform.